constanton/TouchP2P/README.md

 There is always room for improvement.
 Apart from improving the code itself, the PID controller needs fine-tuning.
 Another interesting feature would be to include some stability control algorithm to compensate for latency introduced by the network.

-**Special thanks** to Professor Marcelo A. C. Fernandez as this code is based on previous effort for a similar project.
+**Special thanks** to Professor Marcelo A. C. Fernandes as this code is based on previous effort for a similar project.